-- (1) An accredited person must update a CDR consumer's consumer dashboard as soon as practicable after the information required to be contained on the dashboard changes. - Note: This subrule is a civil penalty provision (see rule 9.8). - (2) Where a CDR representative provides the consumer dashboard on behalf of a CDR representative principal (see subrule 1.14(5)), the CDR representative principal may arrange for the CDR representative to update the consumer dashboard on the CDR representative principal's behalf.
+(1) An accredited person must update a CDR consumer's consumer dashboard as soon as practicable after the information required to be contained on the dashboard changes.

+(2) Where a CDR representative provides the consumer dashboard on behalf of a CDR representative principal (see subrule 1.14(5)), the CDR representative principal may arrange for the CDR representative to update the consumer dashboard on the CDR representative principal's behalf.

-4.20 Ongoing notification requirement-collection consents and use consents
+4.20 Ongoing notification requirement-current consents eollection consents and use consents

-- (1) This rule applies in relation to a collection consent or a use consent given under this Division if: - (a) the consent is current; and - (b) 90 days have elapsed since the latest of the following: - (i) the CDR consumer gave the consent; - (ia) the CDR consumer last amended the consent; - (ii) the CDR consumer last used their consumer dashboard; - (iii) the accredited person last sent the CDR consumer a notification in accordance with this rule. - (2) The accredited person must notify the CDR consumer in accordance with this rule that the consent is still current.
+- (1) This rule applies in relation to a collection consent, use consent or disclosure consent consent or a use consent given under this Division if: - (a) the consent is current; and - (b) 90 days have elapsed since the latest of the following: - (i) the CDR consumer gave the consent; - (ia) the CDR consumer last amended the consent; - (ii) the CDR consumer last used their consumer dashboard; - (iii) the accredited person last notified the CDR consumer that the consent is still current. - (iii) the accredited person last sent the CDR consumer a notification in accordance with this rule. - (2) The accredited person must notify the CDR consumer, in relation to each consent given by the CDR consumer that is still current, that the consent is still current.